Levartar/Blender-scripting-documentation/docs/Blender Scripting/Headless Rendering/Script loading.md

 mainscript.py imports importscript.py for helperfunctions.

 ### The Problem
 Opening mainscript.py in the Blender scripting editor and running it throws an error because Python cant find the file.
-To solve this a switch has to be added to the code that recognises both methods of launching the script.
+To solve this a switch has to be added to the code that recognizes both methods of launching the script.

 ## Multiplatform script loading solution
 ```Python